robstoll/atrium/README.md

 in case you miss a shortcut.

 <details>
-<summary>💬 Write own feature assertion functions with additional checks.</summary>
+<summary>💬 Write own feature extractors with additional checks.</summary>

-Atrium provides a feature extractor which allows making feature assertions in a safe way in case the extraction is only valid for certain subjects.
+Atrium provides a feature extractor which allows to extract in a safe way in case the extraction is only valid for certain subjects.
 It is inter alia used for [`List.get`](https://github.com/robstoll/atrium/tree/main/logic/atrium-logic-common/src/main/kotlin/ch/tutteli/atrium/logic/impl/DefaultListAssertions.kt#L13)

 </details>

 ### Arbitrary Features
 A feature does not necessarily have to be directly related to the subject as properties or method calls do.
-Either use `its` the overload of `feature` which expects a feature description in form of a `String` as first argument.
+Either use `its` or the overload of `feature` which expects a feature description in form of a `String` as first argument.
 Following an example using `feature`.

 <ex-arbitrary-features>